Yes, a dead body could transmit COVID-19, but the risk is low

 “In certain epidemics, there are valid concerns about transmission from decedents (dead bodies),” said Dr. Gill.
 “The risk for droplet transmission of COVID-19 after death is minimal.”

 Dr. Saralyn Mark, the spokesperson for the American Medical Women's Association for COVID-19, adds, “This virus is transmissible through the respiratory system.
 It's aerosolized and it's through droplets.
-When individuals are being processed for the mortuary, individuals are wearing protective equipment.”
+When the deceased are prepared for burial, morticians are wearing PPE.”

 “We're more concerned at this point by individuals who are spreading the virus in closed environments by talking, breathing, coughing and sneezing.
 That's where I think we need to focus more of our concerns,” said Dr. Mark.

-Note: Editor's Note: This story has been corrected to reflect the study, "Postmortem Stability of SARS-CoV-2 in Nasopharyngeal Mucosa" was published in the CDC’s Emerging Infectious Diseases (EID) journal, but the article was not written by CDC authors.